microsoft/dev-proxy/README.md

 ## Get started

-Begin with our [tutorial](https://github.com/microsoftgraph/msgraph-developer-proxy/wiki/Get-started).
+Begin with our [tutorial](https://github.com/microsoft/m365-developer-proxy/wiki/Get-started).
 It will guide you through the installation process and running the proxy for the first time.

 ## Example

 Fail requests (with a 50% chance) and respond with `429 Too Many Requests` or `503 Service Unavailable`:

 ```
-mgdp --failure-rate 50 --no-mocks --allowed-errors 429 503
+m365proxy --failure-rate 50 --no-mocks --allowed-errors 429 503
 ```

 ## Features